 Any new Executive Director appointed to the Board would be paid no more than the Remuneration Committee considers reasonably necessary to attract a candidate with the relevant skills and experience.
 His or her maximum remuneration package would comprise the components described in the Policy table above.
 The Remuneration Committee may, at its sole discretion and taking into account the role assumed by the new Executive Director, vary the amount of any component in the package up to the limits set out in the Policy table above in relation to new Executive Directors.
-In particular, the Remuneration Committee may determine it is appropriate to also pay a cash salary to a newly-appointed Director.
-Should the Remuneration Committee elect to pay some salary in cash, (a) a commensurate reduction will be made to the fixed share salary and (b) the Remuneration Committee retains the discretion to determine how total salary is measured for the purposes of the cap in the Policy table.
-These discretions will only be exercised to the extent required to facilitate the recruitment of the particular individual.
+In particular, the Remuneration Committee may determine it is appropriate to pay a cash salary to a newly-appointed Director.
+The remuneration of any new Executive Director will be subject to the maximums set out in the Policy table above.
+In the event that it does introduce cash salary for a new Executive Director, the Remuneration Committee retains the discretion to determine how total salary is measured for the purposes of the cap in the Policy table.